6Marzel9/-ZeroMoon/readme.md

 **How It Works**

+- **Sources of Reflection Tokens**:
-- **Fee Collection**: Reflection fees (3.5%, 4.5%, or 5.5% depending on the contract phase) are taken from transactions and added to `_accumulatedReflectionTokens`.
+    - **Transaction Fees**: The primary source is the reflection fee (3.5%, 4.5%, or 5.5% depending on the contract phase) taken from transactions and added to `_accumulatedReflectionTokens`.
+    - **Residual Contract Tokens (Fair Distribution)**: After liquidity provision goals (`LP_DEPOSIT_LIMIT`) are fully met and LP operations have stopped (`_lpStop` is true), any remaining 0Moon tokens held directly by the contract (that are not part of `_accumulatedLiquidityTokens` and thus not earmarked for other specific purposes like LP or box transfer) are also added to `_accumulatedReflectionTokens`.
+This ensures these tokens are fairly distributed to all eligible holders.
+(See details under [Automated Liquidity](#post-lp-limit-token-management-and-fair-distribution-of-residuals)).
+    - **Failed LP Tokens (Fallback)**: In rare cases where repeated attempts to add liquidity fail (exceeding `MAX_CONSECUTIVE_LP_ADD_FAILURES`), tokens intended for LP might be diverted to the reflection pool as a fallback mechanism.
     ```solidity
     // In _distributeFees, after fees are calculated:
     if (reflectionAmount != 0) {